ffeziegler/small-pico-8-demos/projects/slime/README.md

-# worms
+# slime
-Animated graphic of worms tunnelling through dirt.
+Animated graphic of viscous liquid.

 ##Notes:
-* Used to grow my understanding of Lua tables, specifically how to implement linked lists and multi-dimensional tables;
+* Built upon concepts in my rainbow-drips project;
-* Slightly larger scope than the other small projects thus far;
+* Replaced strict randomness in drip speed with drips that are viscous relative to their neighbours, and travel accordingly;
-* Still in progress.
+* Finished for now.